Reading Eggs Articles

 Home Learning for Toddlers: Get the Support You Need

-The world has changed quite drastically in the last few weeks.
+The world has changed quite drastically in 2020.
 Due to the outbreak of COVID‑19 we've had to change the way we live altogether, including the way we work, study and interact with each other.
-With mass school shut downs and city‑wide lockdowns in place, homeschooling has become the norm in many countries across the world....
+With mass school shut downs and city‑wide lockdowns happening on a regular basis, homeschooling has become the norm in many countries across the world....

 Apr 14, 2020